aniketmuruskar/react-tic-tac-toe/README.md

 # react-tic-tac-toe

-This repository demonstrates the simple tic tac toe game using react
+This repository demonstrates the simple tic tac toe game using react.

 ## Prerequisites